Azure/azure-managedapp-samples/samples/201-managed-service-fabric/readme.md

-# Azure Managed Application
-## Service Fabric Cluster, with option for Premium Management with OMS
+## Managed Service Fabric with Azure management services

 ### How to try out this Azure Managed Application